 It’s important to make sure to match tones in a space, whether it’s through the colors or types of wood, paint colors, fabrics or anything.
 You don’t want to have everything be the same, but coordinating different efforts is important.

-We also jazzed this thing up with a little removable front with rattan.
-The rattan helps with the signal from our remote control, since we’re using this in our living room as our TV console.
+We also jazzed this thing up with a little removable front with rattan cane.
+The rattan helps with allowing the signal from our remote control to work, since we’re using this in our living room as our TV console.